ANTI-ANGIOGENESIS DRUG OVERVIEW

 Anti-angiogenesis drugs are relatively new.
 Those that have been used in animal studies have been successful in shrinking and killing cancerous cells.
 Although anti-angiogenesis drugs are yet to prove as successful in human studies, they are expected to yield similar results.

-Three anti-angiogenesis drugs receiving a great deal of attention are Veglin, Avastin and PXD101..
+Some anti-angiogenesis drugs receiving significant attention are Veglin and Avastin.
 Veglin is designed to target a wide range of cancers, including malignant mesothelioma and renal cell carcinoma, while Avastin is designed primarily to target cancers of the colon and rectum.
-PXD101 is a new anti-angiogenesis drug that is in a Phase I clinical trial at the Yale Cancer Medical Center.

 Avastin